syenpark/syenpark/README.md

 - 💬 Ask me about machine learning deployment
 - 📫 How to reach me: email me
 - 😄 Pronouns: si-enn
-- ⚡ Fun fact: My legal first name was named after the professor Pi in Boston University
+- ⚡ Fun fact: I got married with a lovely foreinger